Smart123s/ItchClaim/README.md

 ### Why is a fork of FlareSolverr used?
 FlareSolverr doesn't support importing/installing it as a python package.
 The current version requires users to download and start FlareSolverr separately of any application.
 It starts a web server, which can be used by other programs to communicate with.
 Whilst this would be *fine* for desktop users, having to manage two processes in Docker (one for ItchClaim and one for FlareSolverr's web server) would be unintuitive.
 Furthermore, importing FlareSolverr as a package keeps the code simple, since existing type definitions can be used.
 Multiple PRs have been opened in FlareSolverr's GitHub repo to transform FlareSolverr into an installable package, but none of them received any updates for years.
 Therefore, I decided to update these old PRs and open a new one ([FlareSolverr#1603](https://github.com/FlareSolverr/FlareSolverr/pull/1603)).
-Until it gets merged (if it will ever get merged), my fork will be built from source by pip when installing or updating ItchClaim.
+Until it gets merged (if it will ever get merged), my fork of FlareSolverrs will be bundled into ItchClaim as a git submodule.